Harald-U/iot-nodejs/documents/4-NODERED.md

 2. Click on the name of the Cloudant service in the Services section (non alias).

    This opens the Manage Cloudant view with additional details.
-In here click on "Launch Cloudant Dashboard".
+In the Manage section click on "Launch Cloudant Dashboard".

 3. The Databases view of the Cloudant dashboard opens and you should see a database "nodered".
 This database holds Node-RED information.
 Have a look at it but do not change anything, it would most likely destroy your Node-RED instance.